Grails-Plugin-Consortium/grails-cxf/README.markdown

 CHANGE LOG
 ---------------
 * v1.1.0
-    * Adding support to use annotation driven service configuration via `@GrailsCxfEndpoint(...)` instead of several static properties in the class
+    * Adding support to use annotation driven service configuration via `@GrailsCxfEndpoint(...)` to deprecate the usage of the current several static properties on a class
-    * Adding support for versioning through use of the `static address = '/v2/#name'` property (#name is special and will use the default service name)
+    * Adding support for versioning through use of the `address` property on the annotation and via a property `static address = '/v2/#name'` *(#name is special and will use the default service name)*
-    * Adding support to override the service name (address) through `static address = '/path/v2/customName'`
+    * Adding support to override the service name (via address) by not using the `#name` special property in the address via `address = '/path/v2/customName'`
-    * Added a crap-ton of new specs to test these scenarios
+    * Added a crap-ton of new specs to test these scenarios and annotation

 * v1.0.8
     * No logical code changes, code cleanup and removal of unused items - thanks @burtbeckwith